awsdocs/aws-codepipeline-user-guide/doc_source/create-cwe-ecr-source-cli.md

    + The `--rule` parameter is used with the `rule_name` you created by using put\-rule\.
    + The `--targets` parameter is used with the list `Id` of the target in the list of targets and the `ARN` of the target pipeline\.

    The following sample command specifies that for the rule called `MyECRRepoRule`, the target `Id` is composed of the number one, indicating that in a list of targets for the rule, this is target 1\.
-The sample command also specifies an example `ARN` for the pipeline\.
+The sample command also specifies an example `Arn` for the pipeline and the example `RoleArn` for the rule\.
 The pipeline starts when something changes in the repository\.

    ```
    aws events put-targets --rule MyECRRepoRule --targets Id=1,Arn=arn:aws:codepipeline:us-west-2:80398EXAMPLE:TestPipeline,RoleArn=arn:aws:iam::80398EXAMPLE:role/Role-for-MyRule